 Whether you’re looking for a new method to clean a microwave or you need a quick, simple fix that doesn’t include the above ingredients, you have quite a few options.
 It’s possible to clean a microwave with only baking soda and water.

 Make a simple paste by combining a half cup to a cup of baking soda (depending on how much of the mixture you need) and about three tablespoons of water.
 Stir until it becomes a thick, gritty paste.
 Spread the paste around the inside of your microwave, then place a bowl of water inside and heat for five minutes.
 You can also include vinegar and lemon in the water.
 After heating the microwave, leave everything in for another five to seven minutes, so the steam can kick in.
 Wipe off the remaining grime and grease with a paper towel dipped in the warm water.
 This same method works for cleaning your oven and stove top too.
+(If you want to clean you deep fryer, you'll need a little more elbow grease!)

 The Easiest Clean Microwave "Hack"